JCristinaJSalas/pokemon-page-campus/README.md

 ### Platform Description

 - section 1: Title
-- section 2: Input for Search the pokemon by name
-- section 3: Input for Filter the Pokemon by cuantity
+- section 2: Input for Filter the Pokemon by cuantity
-- section 4: Show the Cards
+- section 3: Show the Cards

 ### How to used